 Moreover, as this technology continues to be adopted by all kinds of businesses spanning various industries, people are beginning to like them more and more.

-When exploring chatbot statistics, this on-site feature is quite favorable as:
+When exploring chatbot statistics, this on-site feature is quite favourable as:

-80 percent of shoppers report positive experiences with chatbots
+80 % of shoppers report positive experiences with chatbots

-69 percent of customers would rather engage with a chatbot than a person
+69 % of customers would rather engage with a chatbot than a person

-35 percent of consumers would like to see more companies adopt this tech
+35 % of consumers would like to see more companies adopt this tech

 While chatbots are proving to be a remarkably useful customer service tool, they also aid businesses financially.
-For instance, as Entrepreneur reports on how marketers are using chatbots: “Chatbots will power 85 percent of all customer service interactions by this year… In fact, chatbots will be responsible for saving over $8 billion annually by 2022, up from $20 million in 2017.”
+For instance, as Entrepreneur reports on how marketers are using chatbots: “Chatbots will power 85 % of all customer service interactions by this year… Chatbots will be responsible for saving over $8 billion annually by 2022, up from $20 million in 2017.”

 Moreover, chatbots are becoming an increasingly useful tool for increasing sales.
 While there is an abundance of examples of brands using chatbots to boost sales, speaking more generally, estimates from Juniper Research show that retail sales driven by chatbots are expected to nearly double each year, culminating in $112 billion in sales by 2023.

-While retailers who have yet to integrate chatbots into their brand’s on-site user experience may feel that doing so will be a significant investment, this is actually a misconception.
-In fact, one of the benefits of using Shopify and similarly structured platforms is that the company touts a multitude of apps to augment a site’s functionality, including a bunch of affordable chatbots capable of meeting various needs.
+While retailers who have yet to integrate chatbots into their brand’s on-site user experience may feel that doing so will be a significant investment, this is a misconception.
+One of the benefits of using Shopify and similarly structured platforms is that the company touts a multitude of apps to augment a site’s functionality, including a bunch of affordable chatbots capable of meeting various needs.
 The fact is that chatbots can provide customer service around the clock (thereby saving brands significant sums of money) and increase sales among shoppers.
-Between these two capacities, chatbots are poised to be an explosive UX eCommerce trend.
+Between these two capacities, chatbots are poised to be an explosive UX ecommerce trend.

 Device Synchronism Emerges

-With the growing necessity for omnichannel retail efforts in today’s digital ecosystem, it is vital that users are provided with an uninterrupted experience as they move from channel to channel and device to device.
+With the growing necessity for omnichannel retail efforts in today’s digital ecosystem, users must be provided with an uninterrupted experience as they move from channel to channel and device to device.
 Over the past several years, there has been a tremendous emphasis on developing a mobile-first approach.
-While this strategy has been absolutely warranted, the fact is that people tend to engage with brands in various ways.
+While this strategy has been warranted, the fact is that people tend to engage with brands in various ways.
 While a smartphone might be convenient in one moment, in the next it is an obstacle for accomplishing a task.
 In the growing panoply of connected devices, this is becoming increasingly true.

-Therefore, one of the growing UX eCommerce trends is an independent hardware approach to UX design.
+Therefore, one of the growing UX ecommerce trends is an independent hardware approach to UX design.
 Uber is an excellent example of this concept as users can begin a trip using a voice command through Google Home, only to end it using the company’s mobile application or a smartwatch.
 This means that users can dynamically perform a single operation over various devices.
-As far as developing an omnichannel eCommerce experience is concerned, users should be capable of placing an item in their cart on one device, only to complete their purchase on another in an uninterrupted fashion.
+As far as developing an omnichannel ecommerce experience is concerned, users should be capable of placing an item in their cart on one device, only to complete their purchase on another uninterruptedly.
 However, this is only one application of such a system.
-For those who aim to be on the cutting edge of UX eCommerce trends, establishing new ways of employing the hardware-independent approach is what it means to be innovative in the 21st century.
+For those who aim to be on the cutting edge of UX ecommerce trends, establishing new ways of employing the hardware-independent approach is what it means to be innovative in the 21st century.

 Custom Stock Photos Flourish

-Images are a critical component of producing a steller eCommerce experience.
-Moreover, user-generated content is extremely popular in eCommerce circles as it enables brands to show off their products in a naturalistic way.
+Images are a critical component of producing a stellar ecommerce experience.
+Moreover, user-generated content is extremely popular in ecommerce circles as it enables brands to show off their products in a naturalistic way.
 However, many smaller brands can have trouble harvesting such images from their limited customer base.
-That said, generating stunning product images can sometimes be a costly endeavor if brands have to hire a professional to take the shots and refine them for publication.
-Yet, as the internet is notorious for providing, a solution is materializing.
+That said, generating stunning product images can sometimes be a costly endeavour if brands have to hire a professional to take the shots and refine them for publication.
+Yet, as the internet is notorious for providing, a solution is materialising.

 Voice Search Continues Its Ascent

 As it stands, over a quarter of Americans possess a smart speaker.
 Combine that with the mass proliferation of voice-activated assistants living on most of today’s smartphones, and it is clear that voice search is here to stay.
-When it comes to voice search for eCommerce, there are significant implications for how this technology has, is and will impact the industry.
-In fact, as is estimated by Gartner, “brands that redesign their websites to support visual- and voice-search will increase digital commerce revenue by 30 percent.”
-The fact of the matter is that voice search presents users with a convenient option for browsing and purchasing products, thereby making a UX design essential.
+When it comes to voice search for ecommerce, there are significant implications for how this technology has, is and will impact the industry.
+As is estimated by Gartner, “brands that redesign their websites to support visual- and voice-search will increase digital commerce revenue by 30 %” The fact of the matter is that voice search presents users with a convenient option for browsing and purchasing products, thereby making a UX design essential.

 More 3D Modelling